ESR-NZ/human_genomics_pipeline/report/trimming.rst

-Results of trimming with trim_galore
+Run logs of trimming with trim_galore